SkoolNotes/Taproot/2020HIST201/KBxWW1EssayPlanning.md

 To better understand the cause of the war, we must first understand the geopolitical situation at the time -- a time of growing alliances and tensions.
+In 1817,